 RAW files contain all the data that you capture, unlike jpegs that are compressed and ‘edited’ in the camera.
 You do need Photoshop’s camera raw processor or Lightroom so you can retrieve a lot of information in blown out or underexposed area’s without loss of quality.
 Besides, you can adjust the white balance more accurately so:

 11. Edit every-single-photo!

 There is so much more to tell about creating interior photos.
 I have shared my knowledge with a lot of students over the past years in my courses.
-From all the content that I have developed over the years, I am creating an online course right now.
+From all the content that I have developed over the years, I am creating an online class right now.
 I am planning to launch it this fall, but I am a perfectionist, so there is no deadline yet.

 Leave your name and email below, and I will keep you posted, and I will send you my Epic Photographers Business Plan!

-In case you wonder what happened to my career as a home stager: I use my knowledge in that field to style every single interior that I shoot.
-Not by swapping entire interiors but by decluttering and readjusting things.
+In case you wonder what happened to my career as a home stager: I use my knowledge in that field to style every single interior that I shoot, not by swapping entire interiors but by decluttering and re-adjusting things.
 By making interior photos, I have the best of both worlds!

 Some links on this page are affiliate links.
 All of those links are from products I use myself and therefore can wholeheartedly recommend.
 By using the links on this page, I get a small percentage of the purchase price so I can continue to write valuable content.
 It doesn’t cost you anything.
 Actually, in some cases, it might even give you a discount.
 If you don’t like to use these links, that’s fine!
 You can buy your gear anywhere you like, no hard feelings.